MiguelFerrer99/iOSCleanArchitecture/README.md

     - **Repository**: Contains all implementations to obtain data either from an API or from a database, divided by scenes

 - **Domain**: This layer is in charge of defining entities and use cases per Domain
-    - **BO**: These are models used beyond the DTO to manage database or core data
+    - **Representables**: These are models used beyond the DTO to manage database or core data
     - **UseCases**: List all the functionalities of our application, divided by scenes.
 Example: Get, Delete, Create, Update

 - **Presentation**: The presentation layer will keep everything related to UI and its management